-There is also set to be a Rogue One prequel series, based around Diego Luna’s character Cassian Andor from the Star Wars spin-off film.
-Variety reports that there are plans for shows based around The Avengers’ Scarlett Witch (Elizabeth Olsen) and one based around Winter Soldier (Sebastian Stan) and Falcon (Anthony Mackie).
+Disney also confirmed during the launch event for Disney+ in April 2019 that a rumoured Rogue One prequel series, based around Diego Luna’s character Cassian Andor from the Star Wars spin-off film, a show based around The Avengers’ Scarlett Witch (Elizabeth Olsen) and Vision, and one starring Anthony Mackie’s Falcon, are in the works.

-On top of this, Iger has confirmed that a live-action remake of Lady and the Tramp (with real dogs!) will launch exclusively on the service, along with other new, as-yet-unconfirmed Disney movies.
+On top of this, there will be a Toy Story series based around new character Forky, a National Geographic show led by Jeff Goldblum, Iger has confirmed that a live-action remake of Lady and the Tramp (with real dogs!) will launch exclusively on the service, along with other new, as-yet-unconfirmed Disney movies.

 Which other TV shows and films will be in the Disney+ library?

-Disney owns Marvel, Lucasfilm, Pixar, The Muppets Studio and US network ABC.
-On top of this, they’re expected to close on a deal to take over Rupert Murdoch’s 21st Century Fox.
-This would mean the likes of Avatar (and its upcoming sequels), Titanic, the Planet of the Apes reboot series and TV series like Homeland, Modern Family, The Simpsons, Family Guy, Buffy The Vampire Slayer and 24 – meaning they could all come into play on the streaming service.
+And that is just the tip of the iceberg.
+Disney now owns the rights to the likes of Avatar (and its upcoming sequels), Titanic, the Planet of the Apes reboot series and TV series like Homeland, Modern Family, The Simpsons, Family Guy, Buffy The Vampire Slayer and 24 – meaning they could all come into play on the streaming service in the future.